 Gareth Southgate is now the permanent manager of the England senior team, with the former Under-21 coach now responsible for making sure the Three Lions reach the 2018 World Cup and England are in decent shape to do exactly that.

 Southgate claims he “inherited a mess” after a win over Malta and a draw away to Slovenia, although there is the making of a pretty good squad and we’ve cast our sights towards the 2018 World Cup in an attempt to predict which players would be in the England squad.

 Eric Dier will surely be classed as a midfield if he gets the nod with Tottenham team-mate Dele Alli.
-Meanwhile, Jordan Henderson is effectively the new captain, while Theo Walcott and Raheem Sterling have both enjoyed a resurgence.
-Danny Drinkwater continues to perform at a high level for Leicester City and the same applies to Adam Lallana at Liverpool.
+Meanwhile, Jordan Henderson is effectively the new captain, while Raheem Sterling and Ross Barkley have both enjoyed a resurgence this season.

 In attack, we’re expecting Wayne Rooney not to drop out of the squad altogether, while Marcus Rashford and Harry Kane could be the attacking first-reamers.
 As for Jamie Vardy, he’s enjoying a new lease of life under Craig Shakespeare and continues with the England squad, with Jermain Defoe unlikely to make the final cut – a situation which is familiar to him.

 ENGLAND EURO 2016 SQUAD

 Centre-halves: Chris Smalling, John Stones, Phil Jones, Gary Cahill

 Midfielders: Eric Dier, Jordan Henderson, Raheem Sterling, Adam Lallana, Dele Alli, Ross Barkley, Jesse Lingard, Nathan Redmond

 Forwards: Harry Kane, Marcus Rashford, Jamie Vardy, Wayne Rooney